-After the deliberate lack of originality from our first two picks we simply couldn’t chose Carmarthen for our Welsh Castle, although it’s well worth checking out.
-Built in 1282 by Edward I, Beaumaris Castle in North Wales is a UNESCO world heritage site and is said to be one of “the finest examples of late 13th century and early 14th century military architecture in Europe”.
+After the deliberate lack of originality from our first two picks, we simply couldn’t choose Carmarthen for our Welsh Castle, although it’s well worth checking out.
+Built in 1282 by Edward I, Beaumaris Castle in North Wales is a UNESCO world heritage site and is said to be one of “the finest examples of late 13th-century and early 14th-century military architecture in Europe”.

 Bunratty Castle, Ireland

 Ireland has a fierce history of clan violence, and no building exemplifies this better than Bunratty Castle.
-The current castle on this land may have been built in 1425 by the MacNamaras but this was the forth structure build on this site since 977.
-Destroyed multiple times, the site for Bunratty castle was an important defensive position protecting the port at Limeric via the Shannon estuary.
+The current castle on this land may have been built in 1425 by the MacNamaras but this was the fourth structure build on this site since 977.
+Destroyed multiple times, the site for Bunratty castle was an important defensive position protecting the port at Limerick via the Shannon estuary.

 The château du Haut-Kœnigsbourg is a medieval castle strategically placed overlooking the river Rhine on the borders of Germany and Switzerland.
 Originally built somewhere in the 12th century, the castle was eventually looted and burned by Swedish troops in the Thirty-years war in 1633.
 Rebuilt by the Germans in 1900 the castle was then reclaimed by France after WW1 and has been a popular tourist attraction ever since.